-One of the most popular metrics to measure sales efficiency of SaaS companies is to look at CAC (Customer Acquisition Cost) payback period.
-The CAC payback period shows the amount of time it takes for a company to recover the cost it paid to acquire a customer.
+One of the most popular VCs metrics for measuring sales efficiency of SaaS companies is the CAC (Customer-Acquisition-Cost) payback period.
+It shows the amount of time it takes a company to recover the cost it paid to acquire a customer.

-Customer Churn Rate– It measures the number of customers a company has lost over a specified period of time.
+To start with, the Customer Churn Rate measures the number of customers a company has lost over a specified period of time.

-Revenue Churn Rate- It is important to calculate the revenue churn rate because different customers can have different revenue weightage.
-For example- Losing five customers who pay $5000 per year is less disastrous than losing a single customer that pays $45,000 per year.
+Furthermore it is very important to calculate the Revenue Churn Rate because different customers can have different revenue weight-age.
+For example, losing five customers who pay $5000/year is less disastrous than losing a single customer that pays $45,000/year.

-Customer Lifetime Value (CLV)- It denotes the average amount of money a customer pays during the whole engagement period with your company.
-It can be calculated by first calculating the customer lifetime rate followed by average revenue per account.
+In addition, the Customer Lifetime Value denotes the average amount of money a customer pays during the whole engagement period with your company.
+It is calculated by finding the customer lifetime rate followed by average revenue per account.

-Leads to Customer Rate- Simply, it depicts the percentage of leads that were converted to customers.
+Finally, the Leads to Customer Rate depicts the percentage of leads that were converted to customers.

-Molecules- To show a strong standing the company must show a large number of discovered molecules and a significant number undergoing clinical trials.
+In order to show a strong standing the company must have a large number of discovered molecules and a significant number undergoing clinical trials.

-Furthermore, an extremely important metrics is the R&D Spending- This metric can be calculated by looking at the total amount of funds that is spent on R&D initiatives and comparing it with the amount spent on completing the development of products in the end cycle.
-A small R&D spending is an indicator of lack of innovation and reluctance to adopt new technology.
+Furthermore, an extremely important metrics is the R&D Spending.
+This metric is calculated by looking at the total amount of funds spent on R&D initiatives and comparing it to the amount spent on completing the development of products in the end cycle.
+Therefore, a small R&D spending is an indicator of lack of innovation and reluctance to adopt new technology.

-Investment to IP ratio- A higher number of IPs is indicative of the fact that the company is successfully utilizing its R&D efforts to get more Intellectual Property (IP).
+In addition, Investment to IP ratio will depict how successfully the company is utilizing its R&D efforts to get more Intellectual Property (IP).
 The higher the number of IPs the better.

-Partnerships- A significant number of partnerships with other pharma companies shows growth and credibility.
+Moreover, the number of partnerships with other pharma companies is yet another sign of growth and credibility.

 Finally, the Team Structure, or the number of specialists in each section is a very important indicator.
-Typically the team should have the following structure- 33% biochemistry specialists, 33% AI specialists and 33% investor relations and business development.
+Typically the team should have the following structure: 33% biochemistry specialists, 33% AI specialists, 33% investor relations and business development.
 As a best practice, the number of biochemistry specialists should not be less than 10.

 How to track all these metrics?

-However, there are countless metrics for tracking the performance of the portfolio companies.
-However, the burning question here is, how do you keep track of all the relevant metrics of your portfolio companies?
-Kushim Management Suite fetches you the most user friendly solution.
+Evidently, there are countless metrics for tracking the performance of the portfolio companies.
+However, the burning question here is, how do you keep track of all the relevant metrics?
+And the answer is the Edda Management Suite which fetches you the most user friendly solution.

 Clean, Precise and User Friendly

-The Companies section of Kushim’s Management Suite illustrates all companies in your portfolio in a precise and user friendly way with a quick search option.
+The “Companies” section of Edda’s Management Suite illustrates all companies in your portfolio in a precise and user friendly way.
+It also provides a quick search option.

 One size CAN fit all

-With a click you can open the company page which contains details about the company along with the section for captable and the topic of this post- The Metrics.
+With a click you can open the company page which contains its details along with the section for captable and metrics.
 By default you have 60 different metrics which are well organized and categorized.
 Some of the categories include: Financial performance, HR, Market, Marketing, Operational Performance and Company.

 You can select the metrics which are relevant to you and also create new metrics.

-The Management Suite gives you the provision to grant access to your portfolio company’s page to the officials of that particular company.
-With a click you can send an email to the company representatives to ask them to update their metrics.
+With the Management Suite you can grant access to your portfolio company’s page for the officials of that particular company.
+In addition, with one click you can send an email to the company representatives to ask them to metrics updates.
 You can also export company details including the metrics to PDF using the Export button.

-Not just the metrics, the Kushim Management Suite can do a lot more of the heavy lifting for you.
+Finally, besides the metrics, the Edda Management Suite can do a lot more of the heavy lifting for you.
 Want to know how it can help you measure the performance of your entire fund or funds?